 A can of Holts white primer car paint would sit happily inside the left pocket of a jacket and stay warm enough to be sprayed on a cold night.
 Text stencils on card would fold up and tuck away in the inside right pocket when not needed.
 It was easy, it was quick and it was all within my control.

-And if I found New York subway style graffiti in my small, rural, English ex-mining town (an aesthetic I considered incongruous to the location at the time) I would just stencil “WHY?” at the end of it rather than attack it by tagging.
+And if I found New York subway style graffiti in my small, rural, English ex-mining town (an aesthetic I considered incongruous to the location at the time) I would just stencil “WHY?” or stencil marks out of ten at the end of it rather than attack it by tagging.

 If I found racist or National Front graffiti I would obliterate it.
 At the two local job centres I regularly attended I would stencil “UB NAUGHTY” on their walls (a play on the name of the Unemployment Benefit form UB40).
 It would be removed and I would put it back again – repeatedly.
 It became a game.
-On roadside kerbs I stencilled “GET OFF YOUR KNEES”, on walls I stencilled “NOTHING HAPPENED HERE”, “FIGHT WAR NOT WARS”, “DESTROY POWER NOT PEOPLE” and I always carried stencils of the logo of the crass band and anarchy broken gun symbol to spray anywhere.
+On roadside kerbs I stencilled “GET OFF YOUR KNEES” and “MY GOD, IT’S FULL OF STARS”, on walls I stencilled “NOTHING HAPPENED HERE”, “FIGHT WAR NOT WARS”, “DESTROY POWER NOT PEOPLE” and I always carried stencils of the CND sign, the logo of the band CRASS and their anarchy broken gun symbol to spray anywhere.
 If you read “KEEPER OFF THY GRASS”, “MIND THEE ANIMAL” or “JUMPING UP & DOWN THERE” in Bristol or Bath in the 80s that was me – so it wasn’t just politics.

 I’d cut and paste newspaper photographs and add them to my own drawings and apply cryptic phrases that only meant anything to myself.
 It was just an attempt to make people stop, look, read and question the reason for the message.
 To notice that not everything pasted on a wall or bus shelter translated as ‘buy this’.
 It was fun.